You better lose yourself in the music, the moment

 — Kirsten Kelley, GM Marketing @ HCL Technologies

-Except it wasn't.
-All email from United during the platinum match was "no-reply".
-Time is the most important asset any of us have, and since I don't know how much I have remaining, I chose the path of least resistance.
-Flights to Boston, Austin, Ottawa, and Paris were booked with Delta.
-(All will be completed before mid-December.)
+Time or money?
+I choose time.
+It's the most important resource any of us have, yet few of us know know how much we have remaining.
+I chose the path of least resistance and booked flights to Boston, Austin, Ottawa, and Paris with Delta.

-The point is that United had one shot.
-One shot to take a call from a frequent flyer and deliver the best customer experience in that moment.
-And that moment only.
+United had one shot to take a call from a frequent flyer and deliver the best customer experience in that moment.

-This is now a fundamental truth for every business.
+This is now a truth for every business.
 Yours.
 Mine.
-Every, single, one.
-We have one shot.
-One chance to deliver amazing, memorable, loyalty capturing customer experiences.
+Everyone.
+We have one chance to deliver amazing, memorable, loyalty capturing customer experiences.

-For other businesses without the technology to do this, it's much harder.
-For them, every customer matters.
-Which is how every business should approach customer relationships anyway.
+Enterprises can invest in predictive modeling solutions that deliver insights real-time to customer services representatives.
+For businesses without the resources or technology to do this, every customer matters.
+Which is how every business should approach customer or client relationships anyway.
 Everyone matters.
 We're all competing the last best experience our customer had.
-You get one shot.